ServBay PHP Version Management: CLI and Website Environment Configuration Guide

 opcache

-A: Command line PHP (controlled by .servbay.config
+A: The command line environment (controlled by .servbay.config

 Conclusion